Skip to content

 By default, xml2db tries to reduce storage footprint in the database by storing only once every subtree from the original XML document, if it is already present in the database.
 This deduplication process takes into account the whole subtree starting from a given element, and not only the direct children of an element.

-Taking advantage of the initial tree structure, after parsing the XML document into a python dict, we compute a hash for each node, which includes all its properties and all its children hash, recursively.
-Two nodes with the same hash are thus identical, so only one of them needs to be stored, even if they appear under different parent nodes.
+After parsing the XML document into a Python dict, we compute a recursive hash for each node covering all its properties and children.
+Two nodes with the same hash are identical, so only one needs to be stored, even if they appear under different parents.

 Modeling relationships

-Within a tree, parent-child relationship can have 1-1 or 1-n cardinality.
-As we want to reuse child nodes, we convert these relationships to n-1 or n-n, respectively.
-Besides, some children are optional.
-This does not affect the representation of relationships in any way.
+Within a tree, parent-child relationships have 1-1 or 1-n cardinality.
+To allow reuse of child nodes, these become n-1 or n-n respectively.
+Optional children are handled the same way.

-A same child node (same hash) which is used under different parents will have several parents after the "recycling" process, while it had only one parent (because of the tree structure) in the initial dataset.
-This example illustrates a 1-1 relationship converted to n-1 after reusing nodes:
+A child node (identified by its hash) that appears under multiple parents will have several parents after deduplication, whereas it had only one in the original tree.
+This example illustrates a 1-1 relationship converted to n-1 after reuse:

 erDiagram